Stavrosch/Asteroid-Detection/README.md

-  Plate solving can use either `astroquery.astrometry_net` with an Astrometry.net API key which needs to be added directly to the code in GUIs/Utilittes/ps_API.py line 23 or a local installation of `astrometry.net`.
+  Plate solving can use either `astroquery.astrometry_net` with an Astrometry.net API key which needs to be added directly to the code in 'GUIs/Utilittes/ps_API.py' 'line 23' or a local installation of `astrometry.net`.

 ### Installation